 As a physicist, I understand, somewhat, the nature of mathematics.
 It’s actually a language, and children can benefit from being taught it as a language.
 Among other things, this means using many different resources rather than just one curriculum.
-One wonderful resource, the Key to… Math Series, has been a part of our math program for eight years now.
+One wonderful resource, the Key to Math Curriculum Series, has been a part of our math program for many years now.

 Many people think of the Key To… Math curriculum as a remedial aid.
 We use it in a completely different way: to increase the children’s ability to understand mathematical concepts on their own.
 Naturally this also increases their confidence and reduces my workload.

 Key to… Math is a series of teaching workbooks covering Fractions, Decimals, Percents, Measurement, Metric Measurement, Geometry, and Algebra.
 It spans several years of math instruction and provides a wonderful introduction to each of these topics.

 Each Key To… topic is made up of a series of workbooks and a teacher’s book containing student pages with all the answers written in.
 The booklets teach the concepts so simply that my children rarely have to ask me for help.
 Instead, they learn independent study skills and gain confidence in their ability to teach themselves.
 There is a lot of practice for each concept, so that by the time a child has finished a series of booklets, he has mastered the concept.

 This series is, thus, not a spiral approach to mathematics, but a mastery approach.
 Obviously, math concepts build on each other so some review is inevitable, but it is not a focus in these books.
 The lack of review could be a challenge for some children, but mine like learning a topic well, being able to use it, and then moving on.